Conditionals without the conjunction “if “

-Conditional sentences formed without the conjunction if and utilizing inversion with modal verbs such as should, had, were, and could often convey hypothetical or unreal situations.
+Conditional sentences formed without the conjunction if and utilising inversion with modal verbs such as should, had, were, and could often convey hypothetical or unreal situations.

 Using Had in the third conditional, before the subject, if is omitted: